 As the above information, dry alcohol and fatty alcohol both have good beauty and skin care effects.
 However, for dry alcohol, when used at an inappropriate concentration, it will cause damage to the skin.

 At a high concentration, drying alcohol will strip the skin of its natural oils, affect the moisturizing film, dry out the skin and cause premature aging.
-Moreover, for people with sensitive skin, it can be irritated and reduce the self-protection ability of acne skin.
+Furthermore, for those who have sensitive skin can irritate and reduce the ability of acne skin to protect itself.

 However, when used at low concentrations, dry alcohol will be extremely good for those with oily, combination skin.
 In short, different concentrations of drying alcohol have different effects on the skin.
 Should choose the appropriate alcohol concentration in cosmetics to bring beauty effect.